-Facilities and Student Resources Library
+Facilities and Student Resources

+Library

-Our Library has been set up as a quiet study zone for students to work and includes an extensive library of extra resources including books, videos, DVDs, magazines, and textbooks - all which may be borrowed by students for short periods of time.
+Our Library has been set up as a quiet study zone for students to work and includes a library of extra resources including a range of 'readers' at different levels, videos, DVDs, magazines all which may be borrowed by students for short periods of time.
 To borrow any of the resources in the library, please see the friendly Student Services staff.